• Skip to main content

 Below are the new words used in the example sentence.

-• kaigan – 海岸 (かいがん) : a noun meaning ‘seashore’ in Japanese.
+• kaigan – 海岸 (かいがん) : a noun meaning ‘the seashore’ in Japanese.

-• uchiyoseru – 打ち寄せる (うちよせる) : a verb meaning ‘to break (on the seashore)’.
-This is a kind of special verb to express waves breaking on the seashore.
+• uchiyoseru – 打ち寄せる (うちよせる) : a verb meaning ‘to break (on the seashore)’ in Japanese.
+This is a kind of special verb used to say that waves break on the seashore.

 kanojo no kanjou no nami wa hageshii – 彼女の感情の波は激しい (かのじょのかんじょうのなみははげしい)